leonidpur/thriftvsgrpc/README.md

 ## Performance
 In general, both are considered as best performers.

 In my test, the same test framework tests “logically identical“ Thrift and gRpc calls.
+What's measured?
 I measure time taken by clients-side function which:
 1. packs input in client from user’s entities to machine-generated types
 2. call to interface method
 3. In server-side, implementation function extracts data from generated types and packs machine-generated return value